How E-Waste Impacts the Environment and Human Health

 Impact on Biodiversity

 E-waste can dramatically alter habitats and the balance of ecosystems.
-The toxic substances released into environments can harm local flora and fauna, decreasing biodiversity.
+Toxic substances released into the environment can harm local flora and fauna, thereby decreasing biodiversity.
 Animals exposed to these toxins can suffer from reproductive failures and acute poisoning, which can cascade through the food chain and alter ecosystem dynamics.
-Long-term exposure to e-waste can lead to diminished biodiversity surrounding dumping grounds, as the habitat becomes hostile for terrestrial and aquatic life forms.
+Long-term exposure to e-waste can diminish biodiversity around dumping grounds, as the habitat becomes hostile to terrestrial and aquatic life.

 Global Carbon Footprint